jz393/jz393.github.io/writing/why-i-left-google.md

 ## General commentary

-Here, I'll outline some key pros and cons of working at Google and GDM.
+Here, I outline some key pros and cons of working at Google and GDM.
 These are common views, and many sources go into greater depth with concrete examples and data points.
-This is just my personal take on the ones that stood out the most.
 I focus more on notable downsides, as the benefits are self-explanatory.

 ### The good
 - **The people:** *The people make the place*.
 At Google and GDM, I've worked with some of the most talented, hardworking, and passionate individuals in the field.
 Seeing so many bright minds from around the world join together on a shared mission to advance technology has been enormously inspiring and rewarding.
 Saying goodbye to my wonderful mentors, colleagues, and friends was one of the most challenging things I had ever done.